 A cuppa is one of life's small pleasures, but there has always been some confusion about whether tea and coffee are good for you.
 With various studies claiming hot drinks can help you to lose weight (and keep it off!), protect against heart attacks, strokes and even Alzheimer's, we're keen to get to the bottom of the health benefits of tea and coffee!

-So here's a round up of the reasons why tea and coffee could be good for your health...
+So now you know your caffeine content, here's a round up of the reasons why tea and coffee could be good for your health...

 Reduce risk of Alzheimer's and dementiaScientists have found a potential link between drinking coffee and tea and combating degenerative brain diseases.